Take action for our libraries

 What you can say (feel free to personalize):

-Hi, my name is [YOUR NAME] and I’m a constituent from [YOUR CITY AND STATE].
-I’m calling to urge [ SENATOR OR REPRESENTATIVE NAME ] to support libraries and protect the Institute of Museum and Library Services from being dismantled by the current Administration.
+Hi, my name is [YOUR NAME] and I’m a constituent from Jamaica Plain.
+I’m calling to urge [ SENATOR NAME ] to support libraries and protect library funding by signing the LSTA and IAL letters that are currently awaiting his/her signatures in the Senate.

 Contact information for Senators and Representatives for JP residents: